Workflows and prompting¶

 Slash commands use the / prefix and are built in.
 For the full list and descriptions, see the Environment and commands reference.
 Typing / shows the list of available commands and suggests typing /help for details.
 The /quit command exits the session.

-Design an AI agent
+Design an AI agent¶

 Use this workflow when starting a new agent idea.
 The assistant asks clarifying questions about the agent’s purpose, capabilities, and requirements; suggests tools and models; and produces an agent specification.
 The specification is displayed and written to agent_spec.md in the current directory (YAML format).
 The specification can be refined over several iterations.
 The assistant is instructed to limit clarifying questions to about two rounds before proposing an initial draft, then iterate on that draft.
+Once you have a spec, you can simulate the agent to validate the design before coding.

 $ I want to create a customer support agent for an e-commerce site